-Preconstruction Survey Sample Clauses
+Preconstruction Survey Clause Samples

 Preconstruction Survey.
-The work operations and functions performed in order to process an application for pole and anchor attachments to the point just prior to performing any necessary make-ready work.
+The work operations and functions performed in order to process an application for Pole and Anchor attachments to the point just prior to performing any necessary make-ready work.
 There are two elements of the Preconstruction Survey: 1) field inspection of the existing facilities, and 2) administrative effort required to process the application and prepare the make- ready work order.

 Preconstruction Survey.
 Contractor is expressly advised that the protection of buildings, structures, bridges, and related work adjacent and in the vicinity of its operations, wherever they may be, is solely its responsibility.
 Conditional inspection of buildings, bridges or other structures in the immediate vicinity of any blasting operations shall be performed by and be the responsibility of the Contractor.
 The inspection corridor shall extend within a 500-foot radius of any proposed blasting operations.
 The Contractor shall retain an independent consultant, specializing in preconstruction surveys, to conduct the required inspections.
 The Contractor shall have the independent consultant, before the Contractor starts blasting operations, make an examination of the interior and exterior of the adjacent structures, buildings, facilities, etc., and record by notes, measurements, photographs, etc., conditions which might be aggravated by blasting or other operations.
 Repairs or replacement of all conditions disturbed by the construction shall be made to the satisfaction of the owners or agents of adjacent buildings, structures, facilities, etc., and to the satisfaction of the Engineer.
 This does not preclude conforming to the requirements of the insurance underwriters.
 Two copies of surveys, photographs, videos, reports, etc., shall be given to the Engineer.
 Prior to the beginning of any excavations the Contractor shall advise the Engineer of all buildings or structures on which it intends to perform work or which performance of the project work will affect.
 The preconstruction survey will be performed by a firm specializing in performing such surveys.
 The qualifications and experience of the proposed consultant shall be submitted to the Engineer for approval prior to assignment of the Work.
 The Contractor’s attention is directed to Section 01320 of the Technical Specifications.